HL7/fhir-gender-harmony/input/pagecontent/model.md

 observation) in order to clarify the context and resulting value.
 This element is intended to characterize observations that align with or vary from female or male when the observation(s) are intended for use in a clinical activity.
-In some systems the SFCU value may be automatically determined based on the medical record so that they match the recipient system's needs.
+In some systems the SPCU value may be automatically determined based on the medical record so that they match the recipient system's needs.